0n0w1c/IR3_Assets_furnaces/readme.md

 See the mod [IR3 Assets: Some assembly required](https://mods.factorio.com/mod/IR3_Assets_some_assembly_required)

+*Startup setting to select burner furnace size (2x2 or 3x3)*

 If the IR3 Assets are not installed, this mod will do nothing.

-Startup setting to select burner furnace size (2x2 or 3x3).

 This mod does **not** include IR3 or the assets.